top of page

 • Report any concerns without delay and record all the facts.

-Staff who do not comply with this Policy and those who are the subject of a safeguarding allegation may be subject to our internal disciplinary and grievance procedures.
+• Staff who do not comply with this Policy and those who are the subject of a safeguarding allegation may be subject to EA's internal disciplinary and grievance procedures.

 The DSL monitors safeguarding incidents to identify emerging trends or patterns, enabling proactive intervention and the implementation of relevant preventive measures or further training to minimise the likelihood of further recurrence.